Holychung/starter-hugo-academic/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: Software Development Engineer Intern
+    company: Amazon LLC
+    company_url: ''
+    company_logo: amazon
+    location: Sunnyvale, CA
+    date_start: '2023-05-30'
+    date_end: '2023-08-18'
+    description: |2-
+        - Designed an overall architecture that integrates an internal service with a non-blocking network I/O system in our tier-1 serverless platform, running over 120K+ production hosts, used by over 500+ teams
+        - Composed the asynchronous calls and event-based programs following observer pattern with RxJava
+        - Implemented an authentication and timeout mechanism using an OAuth-based solution
+        - Coordinated and unified the behavior of similar external service calls to make them scalable, reusable, and tolerant of remote fault by using singleton pattern and dependency injection
+        - Designed, built, and tested the architecture with Java (OOD, Junit), Git, Linux, and internal tools

   - title: Full Stack Developer
     company: Network Optimization Lab, NCTU
     company_url: ''